nomad-nmr/nomad-spect-client/README.md

-Javascript code app that runs on NMR spectrometer PC in Node.js runtime environment and enables communication of NOMAD back-end with Bruker IconNMR software.
+Javascript app that runs on NMR spectrometer PC in Node.js runtime environment and enables communication of NOMAD back-end with Bruker IconNMR software.
 It parses status and history HTML file(s) and outputs files in external setup folder to control automated run of the NMR spectrometer.

 ## Starting scripts